 Suppliers cannot be paid until you have confirmed that the requirement has been satisfactorily delivered.
-A Purchase Order must be followed by a Goods Receipt Notice before an invoice can be paid.
-It is the 'shopper's' responsibility to ensure all purchases are receipted to the appropriate value and in a timely fashion.
+It is the responsibility of the recipient of the Goods or Services to ensure all purchases are receipted to the appropriate value and in a timely fashion.

-8.3 Payment Terms
+7.2.
+Payment Terms

 The standard payment terms are 30 days from the invoice date, with payments made via BACS (electronic bank transfer).
-The Council discourages paper invoices and suppliers are expected to provide electronic invoices.
+If a Supplier has identified themselves as an SME ("small or medium enterprise"), they can be paid on preferential payment terms of 10 working days.

-You must obtain the agreement of Procurement and Finance Manager for any deviation from the standard payment terms.
+You must obtain the agreement of Director of Procurement and a Finance Manager or authorised delegate for any other deviation from the standard payment terms.
 This must be in writing as a Payment Exception.

-Where payments are agreed in advance, appropriate review of a supplier's financial stability and standing and due regard for risk in the event of supplier failure must be undertaken and agreed by the Head of Procurement and relevant Finance Manager.
+Where payments are agreed in advance, appropriate review of a supplier's financial stability and standing and due regard for risk in the event of supplier failure must be undertaken and agreed by the Director of Procurement and the relevant Finance Manager.